“It is my mission to show people that flute that can be just as soulful and

 His album Soulfisticated (2013) forged a similar trailblazing path to success, hitting #1 on Amazon’s soul jazz charts in the USA, and #9 in Japan (between Janelle Monae’s “The Electric Lady” and Whitney Houston’s “Love, Whitney”).
 His maxi-single, “I Wanna Be the One” also charted in Japan, at #1 in Amazon’s soul jazz category and #2 for contemporary R&B.

-His most dedicated fans follow his single releases on YouTube where his following has grown to 20,000 views per month and is on track to hit 1 million views later this year.
+His most dedicated fans follow his single releases on YouTube where his following has grown to 20,000 views per month and has surpassed 1 million views.

 Jef’s YouTube cover of Warren G’s “Regulate” was recently featured in world renowned Hip Hop at Higher Level “XXL Magazine” in their Top 20 Covers of Hip Hop Using Instruments.